sameeraman/HomeAssistant/README.md

 - Toggle Alfresco Sonos Music Play with Alfresco Xiaomi push button
 - Jump to Next track in Alfresco Music Play when Alfresco Xiaomi push button double press is detected
 - Turn on Alfresco Music Play with Alfresco Motion
-- Turn off Alfresco Music Play with Alfresco No Motion after 5 mins
+- Turn off Alfresco Music Play with Alfresco No Motion for 5 mins

 ## Office Automations
 - Turn on the Office light then there is motion